LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/spring/spring-injecting-primitives.md

 ## Injecting Primitives
 Spring beans have two methods of injecting dependent data, Constructor Injection and Setter Injection.

 Constructor injection occurs when an IoC container creates a bean, passing values as arguments within that bean's constructor.
 Setter injection occurs when the IoC container specifically invokes a bean's setter methods for the particular properties within the object.
-More information on dependency injection can be found [here](./spring-ioc-container-and-dependency-injection.md).

 Spring XML-based configuration files support the `<property/>` and `<constructor-arg/>` elements, which can be used to define various property values.
 The `<property/>` and/or `<constructor-arg/>` element should be nested within the bean in this instance.
 Take for example: